 Yakushima?
 Where and what is it?

-Even within Kyushu (the bottom island), getting to Yakushima is no easy feat.
+Even from Kyushu (the bottom island) getting to Yakushima is no easy feat.
 You’ll not only have to take a 3+ hour bullet train from Fukuoka City to Kagoshima, but then you’ll have to ride a 2 hour speedboat from Kagoshima to Yakushima.
 Once there, it is possible to get around by bus or scooter, but I recommend renting a car.

 Where to Go

 When the tourism office told us to go to Cedarland, Tohko and I were super skeptical.
 It sounded like a corny, cedar-themed amusement park for kids.

 But don’t let the name fool you.
 It’s a protected natural par… and it’s stunning.